Frequently Asked Questions

 The “enrollment deposit” is a student’s way of demonstrating that they are serious about enrolling at Fisk.
 It is non-refundable after May 1 and serves as a reservation of your seat in the class as well as space within on-campus housing.
 It is only after a student has submitted the admission deposit that they receive housing contracts and other important forms.

 Fisk University does not award second bachelor’s degrees.
-Students in this situation are strongly advised to speak directly with the Office of Admission for the best guidance.
+Students in this situation are strongly advised to speak directly with the Office of the Provost for the best guidance.

 Our college code is 003490.
 If you complete the FAFSA without this code, Fisk will not be able to provide information regarding a financial aid package.
 For more information, visit www.fafsa.ed.gov.

-The Office of Career Planning and Placement specializes in career advising and job search and placement for students.
+The Office of Career Development and Leadership specializes in career advising and job search and placement for students.
 The career development program promotes student contact with representatives from various career fields; helps students to locate part-time, full-time, and summer jobs; and places students in internships, externships, permanent jobs, and appropriate graduate programs and opportunities.

 The average class size is approximately 15 students, but many upper-level courses within a student's major may be smaller.
 The student-professor ratio is 12:1.